 It’s important to note that insurance companies usually use a computer program to calculate pain and suffering damages for a motorcycle accident victim.
 The program might factor in your injuries plus the type of treatment you received.
 Insurance companies do not have to follow one of the two methods mentioned above to calculate pain and suffering damages.

-Insurance companies will also look at details of your treatment like how long you received it and what type of doctor you saw.
+Insurance companies will also look at details of your treatment, like how long you received it and what type of doctor you saw.
 If they feel like your treatment details don’t match up with your injuries, they will try to reduce what they have to pay you as compensation.
-This is why it’s so important to have a motorcycle accident lawyer’s help early on in the process.
+This is why it’s so important to have a motorcycle accident lawyer’s help early on in your case.

 How to Prove Pain and Suffering After a Motorcycle Accident

-If you did not cause your motorcycle accident, you have a right to seek compensation for your damages (Georgia Code § 51-1-6).
-However, to actually be able to recover for pain and suffering, you’ll need to prove these damages as best you can.
+If you did not cause your motorcycle accident, you have a right to seek compensation for your damages under the Official Code of Georgia Annotated (OCGA) § 51-1-6.
+However, to actually be able to recover pain and suffering damages, you’ll need to prove these damages as best you can.
 The more evidence you can provide to support your claim, the better.